openscm/openscm/CONTRIBUTING.rst

 Your First Contribution
 ~~~~~~~~~~~~~~~~~~~~~~~

-The development methodology for openscm makes heavy use of ``git``,
+The development methodology for OpenSCM makes heavy use of ``git``,
 ``make``, virtual environments and test driven development.
 If you
 aren’t familiar with any of these terms it might be helpful to spend
 some time getting up to speed on these technologies.
 Some helpful